 Our pupil premium strategy over the last few years has resulted in pleasing progress in supporting the attainment and progress of our disadvantaged pupils.
 Disadvantaged pupils in our school are, on average, likely to make positive progress and perform favourably to their peers nationally.
-GCSE results in August 2021 demonstrated that those eligible for pupil premium achieved a Progress 8 score of +0.66.
-Current Year 11 pupils are forecasted to achieve a Progress 8 score of +0.02.
+GCSE results in August 2022 demonstrated that those eligible for pupil premium achieved a Progress 8 score of -0.32, compared to an overall Progress 8 score of +0.08.
+Though disadvantaged pupils on average progress at a higher rate than the national average (being -0.55 for August 2022), there remains a gap between disadvantaged and non-disadvantaged pupils that remains a key focus for the school.
+Current Year 11 pupils are forecasted to achieve a Progress 8 score of +0.20.
 Our EBACC entries remains highly ambitious.
-81% of last year's Year 11 were entered for the baccalaureate.
+66% of last year's Year 11 were entered for the baccalaureate with a Progress 8 score of +0.42.

 However, a progress and attainment gap remains between those pupils eligible for pupil premium and those not eligible in our school.
-This gap has widened as a result of the impact of Covid-19.
-GCSE results in August 2021 demonstrated that those eligible for pupil premium achieved a Progress 8 score of +1.07.
-Current Year 11 pupils are forecasted to achieve a Progress 8 score of +0.42.
 Disadvantaged pupils in our school are, on average, less likely to do as well as their peers within school.